OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/backup-mysql-database.md

 There are many different ways to backup a MySQL database.
 In this case, we will use mysqldump utility provided by MySQL to dump data and table structures from a specific database.
 It requires the deployment target to have the MySQL installation binaries and local access to the MySQL instance where the database is hosted.

-In the following example, we'll use the [MySQL - backup database](https://library.octopus.com/step-templates/4fa6d062-d4da-4a02-849e-dec804554453/actiontemplate-mysql-backup-database) community step template.
+In the following example, we'll use the [MySQL - Backup Database](https://library.octopus.com/step-templates/4fa6d062-d4da-4a02-849e-dec804554453/actiontemplate-mysql-backup-database) community step template.

 ## Create the Runbook